 - Transfer to paper towels to drain; let cool slightly before serving.

 You want to cold smoke when there is not further cooking required, or if you want to finish cooking the dates in an oven, or if you want to smoke plain dates ahead of time.

-The following directions are for cold smoking plain dates ahead of time, place in a sealable bag, refrigerator and they will last indefinitely.
+The following directions are for cold smoking plain dates ahead of time.
+Place in a sealable bag, refrigerate and they will last indefinitely.
 This technique can also be applied to stuffed dates.

 - Preheat smoke generator, and unplug the heating element and leave vent wide open.

 - Since the dates are only going to be smoked 20 minutes (40 minutes maximum) you will not have to use the cold smoke setup; if you don’t want to.

 - Before placing dates in the smoker, open the door and leave it open until the cabinet has cooled.

 - Open dates and place open end down on the wire racks, leaving at least 1/2 inch between them.
 If using smaller dates, use the jerky racks.